barasoch-art/english-for-designers/README.md

+---
+layout: default
+title: "English for designers"
+description: "My name is Bára Sochorová and I love to do everything and nothing at the same time! ⭐"
+image:
+---

 ## Hey! 🖐️
 My name is Bára Sochorová and I love to do everything and nothing at the same time!
 Sounds weird?
 Well… it is, but that’s just who I am ⭐